Guide

 ./hello-world

-(On Windows with chocolatey / vcpkg, the equivalent is cl /std:c++17 /EHsc hello-world.cpp azul.lib once azul.lib is on the linker search path.)
+(On Windows the equivalent is cl /std:c++17 /EHsc hello-world.cpp azul.dll.lib once the downloaded MSVC import library azul.dll.lib is on the linker search path, with azul.dll next to the resulting .exe at run time.)

 If you downloaded the wrappers and DLL manually (or built from source), you have to point the compiler at them explicitly. -I / -L add include and link search paths; -Wl,-rpath tells the dynamic loader where to find libazul.{so,dylib} at runtime so you do not have to set LD_LIBRARY_PATH (Linux) or DYLD_LIBRARY_PATH (macOS) every time you run the binary.